-- Ensure uninterrupted maritime operations of CVN 79 to support execution of the National Defense Strategy.
-This requires that the ship berthing space be available at a deep-water port near nuclear maintenance facilities for CVN 79 use by FY 2029. - Provide an adequate power supply or be capable of completing necessary upgrades to support Ford-class carriers, including CVN 79, by FY 2029.
-The power supply must meet or, with improvements, be capable of meeting applicable energy requirements. - Maximize the use of existing infrastructure.
+- Provide ship berthing space at a deep-water port near nuclear maintenance facilities for CVN 79 use by FY 2029 to ensure uninterrupted maritime operations of large surface combatants in support of executing the National Defense Strategy. - Be a location capable of supporting power supply and applicable energy requirement of Fordclass carriers by FY 2029. - Maximize the use of existing infrastructure.
 The Navy evaluated facility requirements to optimize its current infrastructure, aiming to increase readiness while minimizing new construction.
 Facility development should minimize demolition and disruption of existing operations. - Maximize the use of existing organizations, manpower, training resources, and local capabilities to maintain operational readiness and efficiency.
 This includes consideration of proximity to, and capacity of, ammunition and explosives storage, as well as maintenance capabilities near ship berthing areas.
-The goal is to concentrate maintenance, training, and support resources in one location to optimize readiness. - Allow for the one-to-one replacement of an existing Nimitz-class aircraft carrier with CVN 79. - Be located on the West Coast of the United States. - Provide capabilities for manning, training, and equipping combat-capable naval forces capable of deploying worldwide.
+The goal is to concentrate maintenance, training, and support resources in one location to optimize readiness. - Be a location with a currently homeported Nimitz-class aircraft carrier available for a one-to-one replacement. - Be located on the West Coast of the United States. - Provide capabilities for manning, training, and equipping combat-capable naval forces capable of deploying worldwide.